Immunotherapy: Dendritic cell-based pump-priming or vaccination

-T-cell adoptive transfer
+Adoptive cell therapy

+Adoptive cell therapy encompasses three main approaches: (1) TIL therapy, (2) T cell receptor-engineered T cells (TCR-T cells), and (3) chimeric antigen receptor T cells (CAR-T cells), with newer adaptations including CAR-NK cells and CAR-macrophages under early investigation.

+The first proof-of-concept for ACT was demonstrated by Steven Rosenberg and colleagues in 1988, when they showed that TILs expanded ex vivo and reinfused into patients, together with high-dose interleukin-2, could mediate tumor regression in patients with metastatic melanoma.
+In 2024, FDA has granted an accelerated approval for lifileucel, a TIL-based therapy for metastatic melanoma.

 Adoptive cell transfer in vitro cultivates autologous, extracted T cells for later transfusion.

 Alternatively, Genetically engineered T cells are created by harvesting T cells and then infecting the T cells with a retrovirus that contains a copy of a T cell receptor (TCR) gene that is specialised to recognise tumour antigens.
 The virus integrates the receptor into the T cells' genome.
 The cells are expanded non-specifically and/or stimulated.
 The cells are then reinfused and produce an immune response against the tumour cells.
 The technique has been tested on refractory stage IV metastatic melanomas and advanced skin cancer.
-The first FDA-approved CAR-T drug, Kymriah, used this approach.
+In 2024, the FDA granted accelerated approval to afamitresgene autoleucel (TECELTA, Adaptimmune LLC), the first TCR-T therapy for solid tumors.

+CAR-T therapy uses peripheral blood T cells that are genetically engineered ex vivo to express synthetic receptors targeting specific tumor antigens.
+To date, the FDA has approved several CAR-T cell therapies for hematological malignancies, including B-cell acute lymphoblastic leukemia, B-cell lymphoma, and multiple myeloma.
+The first FDA-approved CAR-T therapy, Kymriah, used this approach.
 To obtain the clinical and commercial supply of this CAR-T, Novartis purchased the manufacturing plant, the distribution system and hired the production team that produced Sipuleucel-T developed by Dendreon and the Immune Response Corporation.

 Whether T cells are genetically engineered or not, before re-infusion, lympho-depletion of the recipient is required to eliminate regulatory T cells as well as unmodified, endogenous lymphocytes that compete with the transferred cells for homeostatic cytokines.
 Lymphodepletion may be achieved by myeloablative chemotherapy, to which total body irradiation may be added for greater effect.
 Transferred cells multiplied in vivo and persisted in peripheral blood in many people, sometimes representing levels of 75% of all CD8+ T cells at 6–12 months after infusion.
 As of 2012, clinical trials for metastatic melanoma were ongoing at multiple sites.
 Clinical responses to adoptive transfer of T cells were observed in patients with metastatic melanoma resistant to multiple immunotherapies.

+Although CAR-T cell therapies have shown significant success in hematological malignancies, their application in solid tumors remains limited.
+Several recent reviews discussed emerging strategies for solid tumor CAR-T cell therapy, and highlighted novel targets that may help overcome current challenges in antigen specificity and tumor infiltration.